History of Falun Gong: 1996–June 1999

 Having announced that he was finished teaching his practice in China, Li Hongzhi begins teaching his practice in Europe, Oceania, North America and Southeast Asia.
 In 1998, Li relocates permanently to the United States.

 As the practice continues to grow within China, tensions emerge between Falun Gong and Chinese authorities.
 In 1996, Falun Gong withdraws from the China Qigong Scientific Research Society, and thereafter finds itself the subject of growing scrutiny and criticism in the state-run press.
-The practice becomes a subject of high-level debates within the government and CCP, with some ministries and government authorities expressing continued support for the practice, and others becoming increasingly wary of the group.
+The practice becomes a subject of high-level debates within the government and the CCP, with some ministries and government authorities expressing continued support for the practice, and others becoming increasingly wary of the group.
 This tension also played out in the media, as some outlets continued to laud the effects of Falun Gong, while others criticized it as pseudoscience.

 Tensions continue to escalate over this period, culminating in a demonstration on 25 April 1999 near the Zhongnanhai government compound, where over ten thousand Falun Gong practitioners gather to request official recognition.
 Following the event, Jiang Zemin, then-CCP general secretary, quietly prepares for the launch of a nationwide campaign to persecute the practice.